 My First Backpack – Lowe Alpine

-My first (pre-full-time traveling) backpack is a discontinued version of this Lowe Alpine backpack, as pictured here.
+My first (pre-full-time traveling) backpack was a Lowe Alpine 60-80L trekking backpack.

 It was a pretty simple, bare bones deal, that I took to South Africa for a month.

 There, I realized three impracticalities of this bag:

 - Walking into fancy hotels with a backpack is no fun (it was a pretty swish trip).